Mid-Atlantic Symphony Orchestra

 The Mid-Atlantic Symphony Orchestra (MSO) is the only professional symphony orchestra that serves Maryland's Eastern Shore and southern Delaware.
 The MSO brings classical music to concert-going audiences and music students through symphonic programs, discovering and developing musical talents, and providing a cultural and educational presence in the region.

-The MSO's music director is Grammy Award winning conductor Michael Repper.
+The MSO's music director is Michael Repper, a 2023 Grammy Award winning conductor, nominated for two 2026 Grammy Awards for Best Orchestral Performance and Best Classical Instrumental Solo.

 History

 The MSO was established for the Mid-Atlantic region in October, 1997, after a two-year grassroots effort led by Eastern Shore residents.
 In November, 1997, the orchestra's first concert was performed in Ocean City, Maryland.
 The MSO has been led by three music directors—founding conductor Donald Buxton (1997–2004), conductor Julien Benichou (2004–2021), and current conductor Michael Repper (2022–present).
 The MSO is guided by a volunteer board of directors in collaboration with the MSO's professional musicians and regional volunteer ambassadors who assist in promoting the MSO in their respective areas.